 Ever since I had my children, they started to give me “work”, I´ve been struggling with how to educate them.
 I struggle with the word education too.
 It means a lot, but here I want to focus on making a child obey or behave.
+Do you agree that children don´t need to behave?

 Children don´t really misbehave.
 They engage in behavior to pursue normal children´s need.
 The misbehavior is an adult judgment of a child´s action that is contrary to what the adult expects.
 What we commonly call as misbehavior is often a symptom of a child´s need and we are to meet that need somehow.